 RRV is considering community feedback, along with findings from various technical studies and consultation with landowners and key government agencies, to select a final road alignment.

-A final alignment is expected to be identified later in 2021.
+A final alignment is expected to be announced in 2023.

 This is a planning project.
 RRV will investigate future funding opportunities.

 To keep-up-to-date with this planning project, please sign-up to our email list below.

 Write: Bacchus Marsh Eastern Link Study, P.O.
 Box 580, Ballarat, 3353